eslint-functional/eslint-plugin-functional/docs/rules/immutable-data.md

 #### Wildcards

-The following wildcards can be used when specifing a pattern:
+The following wildcards can be used when specifying a pattern:

 `**` - Match any depth (including zero).
 Can only be used as a full accessor.
 `*` - When used as a full accessor, match the next accessor (there must be one).
 When used as part of an accessor, match any characters.